rjjiii/AdBlock-Locus/readme.md

 AdBlock Locus is a package containing several parts that can work together or be used separately.
 The individual components of the package each have different licensing situations:

 - The AdBlock Locus subscriptions (**Core and Fallback**) are both available under the General Public License (GPL) 3.0.
 They can be used with K-Meleon's Built-in Ad Blocker, AdBlock Classic, or any ad-blocking software that supports ABP rule syntax.
 The **AdBlock Locus icons** are based on assets from Lim Chee Aun's Phoenity and also available under the GPL.
 See the GPL 3.0 section below for details.
-- Both macros are made freely available, without warranty, on an as-is basis.
-They include code from JamesD with an implicit license grant only, and therefore cannot be re-licensed under an OSI-approved license.
+- The macro is made freely available, without warranty, on an as-is basis.
+It includes code from JamesD with an implicit license grant only, and therefore cannot be re-licensed under an OSI-approved license.

 ### GPL 3.0